j-hannes/snap-tutorial/README.md

 Why do we need this?
 --------------------

-The nice thing of the Snap framework is, that it already comes with A LOT of good documentation.
+The nice thing of the Snap framework is, that it already comes with **a lot** of good documentation.
 First of all you can find very comprehensive articles on the framework's homepage itself, like the [quick start](http://snapframework.com/docs/quickstart), the [Snap